Closing Bell: History

 On November 30, 2018, Sara Eisen (also at the time, co-anchor of Squawk on the Street), who filled in for Kelly Evans while the latter was on away maternity leave, took over Evans' role permanently, with Wilfred Frost also co-anchoring both hours of the show with Eisen.
 By coincidence, both Frost and Eisen had previously co-anchored Worldwide Exchange for 2 years.
 Following Frost's departure on February 16, 2022, Michael Santoli became co-anchor and held that post until March 14, when Eisen became the sole anchor of Closing Bell, which itself had its runtime halved from two hours to one hour.
 Closing Bell: Overtime, anchored by Scott Wapner, replaced the second hour of Closing Bell, also on March 14.

 On February 21, 2023, Wapner moved to Closing Bell, replacing Sara Eisen, the latter of whom returned to Squawk on the Street to replace Morgan Brennan, who in turn, moved to Closing Bell: Overtime.
 Jon Fortt, previously a co-anchor of the now-cancelled TechCheck, joined Brennan as co-anchor of Closing Bell: Overtime.
 Also on February 21, production of Closing Bell: Overtime was relocated to CNBC's Global Headquarters in Englewood Cliffs, New Jersey.

+On January 20, 2026, production of Closing Bell: Overtime was moved to the NASDAQ MarketSite, where it shares the same set as the show that follows it, Fast Money.
+To coincide with the move, Michael Santoli, who previously co-anchored Closing Bell for one month in 2022, returned as co-anchor of Closing Bell: Overtime, alongside Fast Money host Melissa Lee.
+They replaced Jon Fortt and Morgan Brennan, the latter of whom moved to Worldwide Exchange, which was replaced on March 23, 2026 by a revived Morning Call.

 Content

 The program covers the last hour of trading in the US stock markets, covering the closing bells of the NYSE and NASDAQ Stock Market at 4pm ET.
 Bob Pisani provides live reports from the floor of the New York Stock Exchange.
 Scott Wapner provided live reports from the NASDAQ until becoming the host of CNBC Halftime Report (his role has since been filled by Bertha Coombs).

 At around 3:50p EST, the segment “Closing Bell: Market Zone” begins.
-This segment includes the latest business news and what’s moving the markets that day, plus expert analysis until the close at 4P EST. This segment is divided into sections which are shown in a lower-third which shows upcoming topics along with a text box.
+This segment includes the latest business news and what’s moved the markets that day, plus expert analysis until the close at 4P EST. This segment is divided into sections which are shown in a lower-third which shows upcoming topics along with a text box.
 When this segment begins, a sidebar appears on the right, showing the major indexes, and stocks moving the market.
 Along with that, on the top is a countdown clock, which replaces the one which appears on the bottom where the bug normally is and starts at 3P EST and stops when the Market Zone starts.